What is a pied-à-terre? What makes it different from a typical NYC apartment?

 Buildings set their own rules about pied-à-terre ownership.
 Some co-ops allow them outright, while others explicitly prohibit them.
 Some permit pied-à-terre purchases only on a case-by-case basis.

-Stark’s most recent estimate (from 2023) put the total number of pied-à-terre properties in Manhattan at 10,415—and about 80 percent are condos.
+Stark’s most recent estimate (from 2023) puts the total number of pied-à-terre properties in Manhattan at 10,415, of which about 80 percent are condos.

-For example, he has had two listings in a West Village co-op that rule out pied-à-terre buyers.
-After a former pied-à-terre owner could not be reached for a few weeks when the super needed access to their apartment for to a maintenance issue in the apartment below, "the board decided ‘no more!’"
+For example, he had two listings in a West Village co-op that ruled out pied-à-terre buyers.
+After a former pied-à-terre owner could not be reached for a few weeks when the super needed access to their apartment for a maintenance issue in the apartment below, "the board decided ‘no more!’"

 What makes a pied-à-terre different from the typical apartment in NYC? | |